-We display this in the interest of fairness and so that you can receive the latest information regarding your sales.
-It is useful information which you can use in your marketing.
-It may take some time for this section to be updated, but rest assured the information will be displayed as soon as we are able to.
+It may take some time for this section to be updated, but rest assured if you’ve released something through us then the information will be displayed as soon as we are able to.

 We have daily statistics available from the stores that offer them and detailed monthly sales analytics and royalty statements which you can download.
 We also have interactive graphs so that you can easily understand the information you are provided with.

 You can then use this data when planning your next campaign or tour dates etc.

 We have a separate publishing company called Anara Publishing.
 They take on artists on a case-by-case basis and are currently accepting submissions.

 We accept FTP delivery for releases that may contain a large number of tracks or from labels that have a large number of releases.
 We are also able to accept delivery of music via dropbox and some other methods.
 Do contact us before hand to discuss your delivery needs.